 Review by Ian Keogh

 Nine Lives features the Batman of an alternate universe, or ‘Elseworlds’ as DC once had it, where familiar names and faces are recast in unfamiliar roles, such as Dick Grayson, dissolute private eye.
-Dean Motter and Michael Lark set their story in a stylish 1940s, and take the unusual choice of telling their it in landscape fashion across a spread rather than the traditional page to page, which works by giving the graphic novel an individuality.
+Dean Motter and Michael Lark set their story in a stylish 1940s, and take the unusual choice of telling it in landscape fashion across a spread rather than the traditional page to page, which works by giving the graphic novel an individuality.

 Plenty of Batman’s enemies are featured, but only the Penguin resembles his present day identity as a form of Kingpin, while the likes of the Joker and Mr Freeze are transformed into 1940s gangsters in sharp suits.
 Each of them has a connection with Selina Kyle, recently deceased.
 An alluring night club hostess, she had a string of suitors including Bruce Wayne.
 Is he Batman in this world?
 Batman is very sparingly used as we’re introduced to the cast.
 He features in a fine opening from Lark, fighting a massive sewer alligator, but it’s Grayson who carries the narrative, acting as guide and leading investigations.